OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/api-management/api-management-howto-cache.md

 [api-management-console]: ./media/api-management-howto-cache/api-management-console.png

-[How tooadd operations tooan API]: api-management-howto-add-operations.md
+[How to add operations to an API]: api-management-howto-add-operations.md
-[How tooadd and publish a product]: api-management-howto-add-products.md
+[How to add and publish a product]: api-management-howto-add-products.md
 [Monitoring and analytics]: api-management-monitoring.md
-[Add APIs tooa product]: api-management-howto-add-products.md#add-apis
+[Add APIs to a product]: api-management-howto-add-products.md#add-apis
 [Publish a product]: api-management-howto-add-products.md#publish-product
 [Get started with Azure API Management]: api-management-get-started.md